Central and North America, parts of Asia and south eastern Europe

 If planting in a container, choose a medium to large pot depending on the variety chosen.
 Make sure you choose one of the more compact or dwarf varieties for best results.
 Container grown plants will need to be kept well-watered, especially in dry conditions.
 They will also benefit from an application of fertiliser such as blood, fish and bone, three times a year.

-Mock Orange is very self-sufficient and will need little in the way of care and maintenance.
+Mock Orange is very self-sufficient and will need little in the way of maintenance.
 Occasionally they may need extra water if the weather is exceptionally dry, however, they usually manage just fine even in a drought.
 They usually only require an annual feed with a slow-release shrub fertilizer in early spring.

 Your Philadelphus should be moved to a larger container if its roots become overcrowded.
 Planting in a new, slightly larger pot will give the roots more space and allow for more soil around the roots which will help keep them moist and provide them with nutrients.